WEARABLE INSTALLATION DESIGN

 · Shape Design and 3D Printing

-We choose the jewelry design based on the emotion mood displayed by sonnet.
+We chose the jewelry design based on the emotion mood displayed by sonnet.
 When the moment of flow is eternal, the death resolves its own meaning.
 The flowers bloom in the water, forming a flowing hymn.
 We use a one-midnight blooming flower - Epiphyllum as the carrier of this emotion, that interpreter the metaphor and atmosphere of flowing, ethereal, and romantic, but with tension in it.

 We model via Maya (Figure 3.) and use a low-cost cube 3D printer (Figure 4.) to complete the appearance of the jewelry (Figure 5.).
 After considering the ease of use as an RFID interactive device, we decided to apply the shape to the ring (Figure 6).
 A key challenge to overcome when modeling the 3D-printing flower is leaving the delicate space for the RFID tags and fixed opening and factoring in the removal of excess material, such as the support frame.